Environmental Hazards on Rental Property & Enforcing Tenants' Legal Rights

 Hazards such as asbestos, mold, lead, radon, and bedbugs can pose serious risks of harm to tenants.
 Landlords have legal obligations to protect you from certain environmental hazards on the property.
 This is an overview of your rights and the landlord’s obligations regarding some common hazards on property, as well as what you can do to enforce your rights or hold your landlord accountable for violating their obligations.
-You will find a more specific discussion of hazards related to lead here.

 The Occupational Safety and Health Administration (OSHA) requires owners of buildings constructed before 1981 to place warning labels, train staff, and notify employees or outside contractors who are working in areas that might contain asbestos.
 To establish that there is no asbestos on the property, they must have a licensed inspector test for it.
 Thus, the landlord should know whether there is asbestos on the property, which means that they have a duty to take reasonable precautions to protect tenants.
 Asbestos has been linked to a significantly elevated risk of cancer, so it poses a serious hazard if it is in your home.